ayojs/ayo/VALUES.md

 Ayo.js will explore new structures and framings for corporate relationships in such a way that its individual humans, not the corporations that employ them, are ultimately still the ones determining the direction of the project.
 Ayo.js should be a space where independent contributors, freelancers, hobbyists, and students all feel like they hold the same footing as corporate employees at all levels of the project.

-## Awoo <!-- not keeping this here unless y'all really want it but it's making me happy to see here for now -Hal -->

-Awoo!!!!!!

-It's our brand now, sorry.